hyperledger/fabric/docs/source/private-data-arch.rst

 .. note:: For collections to work, it is important to have cross organizational
           gossip configured correctly.
-Refer to our documentation on :doc:`gossip`, paying particular attention to the section on "anchor peers".
+Refer to our documentation on :doc:`gossip`, paying particular attention to the "anchor peers" and "external endpoint" configuration.

 Referencing collections from chaincode
 --------------------------------------